 Think of this as the time to get your muscles warmed up so you can ease back into more strenuous exercise soon.

-As you start to feel better, you can begin cycling on a stationary bicycle or taking longer walks.
+As you start to feel better, after plastic surgery, you can begin cycling on a stationary bicycle or taking longer walks.
 Slowly increase your endurance and strength.
 Try to do low-impact aerobic work and keep the intensity around 50% of your regular pace.
 Your plastic surgeon may allow you to do some leg work, but squats and upper bodywork aren’t recommended.

 Your plastic surgeon will likely bring you in for a checkup during this period.
-He or she will go over your progress and possibly add weight training to your workouts.
+He or she will go over your progress and possibly add weight training to your workout routine or workouts.
 However, it’s wise to avoid exercise that stresses the pectoral muscles for now.
 But you can do more intense lower body workouts and core strengthening.

 It’s still recommended to avoid running, jumping, and bouncing.

-If your surgeon approves, you can return to your routine workouts, including upper bodywork and running.
+If your surgeon approves, you can return to your routine workouts, including upper bodywork weight lifting and running.
 Keep in mind that we all heal at different speeds, so listen to what your body says as you phase in more intense workouts into your daily regimen.

-The primary issue that can arise is using your chest muscles too soon before healing is completed.
+The primary issue that can arise is using your chest muscles too soon before the healing process is completed.
 Doing strenuous exercise with your pectoral muscles could damage the implants or make extra scar tissue grow.
 You also could tear your stitches and causes bleeding.
 The last thing you want at this point is revision surgery, so easy does it!

 - Lifting anything more than 10 pounds